Pedlars & Pedlary Entrepreneurs

 Acting as a Pedlar

 A pedlar may trade privately at the door of a person’s house or in a public street, market or fair.
 Street trading by a person with a Pedlars Certificate is not committing a street trading offence according to Local Government (Miscellaneous Provisions) Act 1982 Schedule 4 Section 1 (2) (a).
 A Local Authority issues licences or consents for static street trading pitches within allocated spaces.
 A pedlar’s means of trading must be mobile and movable so as not to cause obstruction or public liability on the highway.
 A pedlar may use a pedestrian scale mobile device to carry and display goods.
 A pedlar is also described as a hawker amongst other descriptions.
 A pedlar is entitled to remain static whilst displaying goods (Pedlars Act Section 3) and serving customers.
 A pedlar’s contract is not with the Local Authority but with the pedlar’s public and so is conditioned by the public.
 Although it is not ‘necessary’ to carry a certificate to trade foodstuffs nothing prohibits obtaining a certificate for the purpose to avoid commission of a local Street Trading offence.
+An applicant has no legal obligation to declare in the Application Form what items are to be traded and, if asked, we recommend strongly to insert the following words “any goods as per the Pedlars Act”.
+This gives a pedlar the freedom to change what is traded.

 Legislation affecting Pedlary

 Pedlars should be aware that in some council districts there is local Street Trading legislation that may affect pedlary.
+Be aware of Logie v Birmingham City Council 2024 for how a pedlar may act within LGMPA jurisdictions.

 Further Information